-Just in case you’re here for salacious reasons due to the title, I don’t want to disappoint you with a bait and switch — truth in advertising, nobody gets blown in this blog post.
+Just in case you’re here for salacious reasons due to the title, I don’t want to disappoint you with a bait and switch.
+Truth in advertising, nobody gets blown in this blog post.

-I’m blaming the fucking SRP guy for this one.
-According to the Houseguest, while I was out, he had shown up out of the blue to change my electric meter yesterday because it wasn’t working properly (my luck, it was probably undercharging me, the bastards) and he flipped the power off to the house with no forewarning causing all kinds of chaos.
-I had to reset all the clocks except my bedside clock that somehow kept its time (I know, in the age of smartphones, who the hell still uses a bedside alarm clock?
-I do, so bite me), but it was inexplicably running 25 minutes fast.
-Which I didn’t realize until the next morning after sitting in my driveway forever like a dumbass waiting for a ride request.
-I finally got one around the time when people normally venture forth to catch early business flights, around 4:30 a.m.
+I’m blaming the SRP guy.
+According to the Houseguest, while I was out the day before, he had shown up out of the blue to change my electric meter because he claimed it wasn’t working properly (My luck, it was probably undercharging me, the bastards) and he flipped the power off to the house with no forewarning causing all kinds of chaos.
+I had to reset all the clocks except my bedside clock that somehow kept its time — or I thought it did.
+(In the age of smartphones, who still uses a bedside alarm clock?
+I do, so bite me) In reality, my alarm clock was inexplicably running over half-an-hour fast.
+Which I didn’t realize until I had been sitting in my driveway like a dumbass waiting for a ride request.
+I finally got one around around 4:30 a.m., when people normally venture forth to catch early business flights,

 Things take an interesting turn

-For being an introverted homebody, I admit I am kind of chatty one on one when there’s a natural conversation opening.
-She was friendly, but there was an evasive quality about her, which took my Spidey Sense up a level.
-While she looked every inch a shapely woman, as she talks, her voice gives her away — feminine, but to my ears, not naturally so.
-I think that she might be a he, or a former he.
-I’m not sure, but no biggie, the money is all the same to me.
-Maybe she’s actually Hector and worried I might hassle her, hence the obfuscation.
+For being an introverted homebody, I admit I am kind of chatty one-on-one when there’s a natural conversation opening.
+My passenger was friendly, but there was an evasive quality about her, which took my Spidey Sense up a level.
+While she looked every inch a shapely woman, as she talked, the timbre of her feminine voice betrayed a faint masculine quality.
+I began to suspect that she might be a he, or a former he.
+I wasn’t sure, but no biggie, the money was all the same to me.
+Maybe she was actually Oscar but worried I might hassle her over the whole gender identity thing, hence the obfuscation.
 But again, I didn’t care.